Amr-Khaled-Ahmed/FCAI-Cairo-University-Fraction-Calculator-/README.md

 - Division

-## Program Features
+## ✨ Program Features
 - The program starts with a welcome message, then asks the user to enter the Calculation he wants to do
 - If the Calculation is written incorrectly, the program will ask the user to enter the Calculation again
 - Incorrect entries, such as: the fraction was divided by zero, the fraction had more than one sign, and the fraction was written incorrectly
-## Contributing
+- Fraction and Integers Operations

-The engineers who collaborated together to create the program:
+## ✍️ Authors

 - [Youssef Amgad Elkhatib](https://github.com/YoussefElkhatib)
 - [Mohamed Ahmed](https://github.com/mohamedahmed2005)